 I say hardly anybody because there are a few ultra-wealthy people in this country who have learned how to minimize their tax bill to nothing.
 Yes, nothing.
 As in, people who earned over $2 million a year had legally claimed a zero tax bill.
 One article in the Sydney Morning Herald pointed out that there were at least 50 individuals who had that big goose egg in their reported income, even though they had made an average of $2.36 million each!

 What I’m saying is that it is possible to legally slash your tax bill and learn how to pay less taxes as a small business or investor.
-It ultimately comes down to how you structure it.
+It ultimately comes down to implementing the best tax structure for small business that will work for your business and save you tax dollars.

 Let’s look at some ways you can do it.